-Back when we were registering for our wedding ten years ago (TEN!
+Back when I was trying to gather wedding registry ideas eleven years ago (ELEVEN!
 YEARS!), I remember being… well, frankly, really confused.
 What on earth should we put on our registry?
 What would we really use?
 Why were the list of best wedding registry items so boring?
 So in the end, we focused on two things: basics and classics.
 I figured that we needed to make sure we had plates that would last for the rest of our lives (which was smart).
 But beyond that, I figured we should just keep it simple.
 Trends change, and I didn’t want to be stuck with stuff that felt super dated.
 And while I do fully endorse keeping it simple when it comes to your day-to-day china, a decade into being married, I’ve decided I was wrong about the rest of it.
 In forcing myself to pick things that felt classic and timeless, I stopped myself from having fun.
 And I’m still very grateful that I got those classics (because they do stand the test of time).
 But it turns out I know my taste, and my taste hasn’t changed much since… well… high school.
 So I’ve spent the years since adding fun and personality to our table settings.

-When my RISD-trained grandmother with impeccable taste died two years ago, nobody else in my family was very interested in inheriting all of the dinnerware and serveware she’d collected over the years.
+When my RISD-trained WASP grandmother with impeccable taste died almost five years ago, nobody else in my family was very interested in inheriting all of the dinnerware, serveware, and glassware she’d collected over the years.
 Since we were moving into a house with big closets and space for entertaining, it all landed at my house.
 (Poor me, right?)
 And as it turned out, my grandmother didn’t do basics.
 Instead, she did beautiful things.
 And that means I ended up with a tea set painted with beautiful Japanese fall maples, a cut-glass punch bowl with cut-glass cups in a variety of patterns, a beautiful green and gold patterned china set, and too many beautiful little things to count.
 (Lovely silver sugar bowl?
 Check.)

 Becoming a Real Grown-up

 But more than that, the only table linens we had registered for were white.
 With white napkins.
 And white plates.
 (Not to mention the tablecloth we’d gotten for our teeny-tiny apartment table doesn’t even fit our full-sized family table.)
-After Christmas, I vowed that 2018 was the year that I’d start collecting more things that would make me feel like an adult when I hosted meals.
+So a year or so ago, I decided to start collecting more things that would make me feel like an adult when I hosted meals.
 My hope is that by getting good table linens, I might actually work up the nerve to host real-life dinner parties.
 (My friend Jordan does dinner parties in a way that I always envy but have yet to emulate.)

 When I was coming up with wedding registry ideas a decade ago, the traditions I’d want to create with my family never crossed my mind.
-I’m fond of the Waldorf educational ideas, and one of their foundational rules is that kids love traditions… and they have a bunch of their own (secularly Christian–based) traditions.
-When I read about it, I realized that we don’t need Waldorf rituals, because we’re Jewish (and I’m a WASP by birth), and both Jews and WASPs live and die by tradition.
-That means we have plenty of our own rituals to pull from.
-But Waldorf is right that traditions, rituals, and celebrations are great for kids.
+We’re Jewish, and traditions are a foundational to how we create a Jewish home (and kid really really love traditions).
 And, no surprise, given my line of work, we really love holidays and celebrations in our house.
 (My kids will make a party for literally anything… those apples didn’t fall far from the tree.)

 All of that means I’ve started to be really thoughtful about small traditions I can create for my kids throughout our weeks and our years.
-So after Christmas, I snatched up some good deals on red napkins and plates for holiday breakfasts, and our kids adore them.
-I want to build on that with things like special heart napkins for our Valentine’s Day breakfast, and a beautiful Seder plate for Passover, and I now need to acquire floral plates for Sukkot and harvest plates for Shavuot.
+And I’ve done that with red napkins for Valentine’s Day breakfast, a beautiful Seder plate for Passover, and I now need to acquire floral plates for Sukkot and harvest plates for Shavuot.
 And given that my kids came into this world ready for a celebration—one on the Fourth of July, and one on Thanksgiving weekend—we’re always ready to make those holidays super special.

-So, inspired by my grandmother and the lack of excitement in my own kitchen, here is what I would register for today if I knew then what I know now.
-If you’re just starting to think about your own registry and aren’t sure what where to start, I recommend checking out Zola’s starter guides.
-They’re beautifully curated and have you covered on the essentials and the fun stuff.
-(Am I saying you need these pillows in your life?
-Yes I am.)
-You’ll want to include a mix of price points on your registry, but don’t be afraid to include a few higher priced items.
-You never know whose love language is gifting, or which of your friend groups is going to want to go in on a big group gift (which, yes, you can do easily with Zola).
+So, inspired by my grandmother and the lack of excitement in my own original registry, here is what I would register for today if I knew then what I know now.
+You’ll want to include a mix of price points on your registry, but don’t be afraid to include a few higher-priced items.
+You never know whose love language is gifting, or which of your friend groups is going to want to go in on a big group gift.
 So with that, here are my picks for beautiful serveware that is not at all basic, things to make holidays feel extra special, and a few other things to usher us into proper adulthood.
 (Because we did register for nice roller suitcases, and those legit have made our lives better ever since.)

 Not Timeless, Beautiful

-I’m in love with Kate Spade’s Birch Way collection, so I was thrilled to see that Zola carries it.
-It’s not super cheap, but that’s fine, because I don’t need the whole set (plus if your guests ever find something cheaper at a different online retailer, Zola will actually match the price).
+I’m in love with Kate Spade’s Birch Way collection.
+It’s not super cheap, but that’s fine, because I don’t need the whole set.
 I really want their sugar bowl and creamer to make my breakfast table a little more beautiful.
 (In fact, I’ve had these on Pinterest for years and am currently wondering why I haven’t bought them yet.)
-I’m really into mixing and matching on the dinner table (see: all of the beautiful cups and plates I inherited and want to use), so I’m also into the serving bowl.
+I’m really into mixing and matching on the dinner table—see: all of the beautiful cups and plates I inherited and want to use—so I’m also into the serving bowl.
 As it turns out, you can never have enough serving bowls.

 I’m clearly into lush botanicals right now, but it goes with all my grandmother’s stuff, so I’m not mad about it.
 This tray is perfect for serving things at brunch.
 Though as my grandmother taught me, life is short, so eat off your bone china whenever you feel like it.

 So, trivets.
 Turns out those are a thing you really need, whenever you’re serving a decent-sized meal.
 (I’ve also learned that this is a deep seated part of my WASP heritage… WASPs love a trivet, and I’ve inherited many… but somehow never enough.)
 They also are one of those things you never think to register for, so you end up with something ugly, or plopping lovely serving dishes on towels.
-I’m on the hunt for more of them, because no trivets made it onto our registry, and this one is striking… and about the right cost for your college roommate who’s still working on their acting career to buy you.
+I’m on the hunt for more of them, because I am by heritage a WASP and we always want more trivets and these are striking.
+Here for marble and metal together.
+(I didn’t think to register for trivets, but you really should.)

 And while we’re on trivets with metal accents, I’m deeply in love with these terrazzo, marble and copper ones.
 Mid-century, just like much of my Grandmother’s collection.

 I love that this serving bowl has personality, but is also enough of a neutral that I can pair it with other wild patterns as a simpler note.
 It comes in a variety of colors, but I’m really feeling this blue-on-blue toned dish.

 Remember how I said you can never have enough serving bowls?
 This is a universal rule, and should be on every wedding registry idea list ever made.
-And while I want some of my serving bowls to be beautiful ones to make my celebratory table a little lovlier, I also want some nice day-to-day bowls that still have a little extra visual interest.
-These do both, plus the set of six bowls hits all my size needs, and nests for easy storage.
+And while I want some of my serving bowls to be beautiful ones to make my celebratory table a little lovelier, I also want some nice day-to-day bowls that still have a little extra visual interest.
+These do both, plus the set of four bowls hits all my size needs, and nests for easy storage.

 Turns out, when you have little kids, they pick a lot of flowers for you.
 (And if you don’t have little kids, you should take a note from those love bugs and pick a lot of flowers for yourself.)
 I never seem to have enough small vases for those sweaty handfuls of flowers, and this vase is so lovely.

 Make space for what you want in this world, and one of the things I want is more fresh flowers.
-This vase is simple and lovely, and looks nothing like the cheap vases that you get from the supermarket or bodega, that always seem to stick around.
+These vases are simple and lovely, and looks nothing like the cheap vases that you get from the supermarket or bodega, that always seem to stick around.

 And while we’re talking vases, over the years I have learned that you need one in all the sizes, including huge.
 The plum trees in my yard are in bloom, and this weekend I’m going to cut a few branches and put them in a giant vase.
 This one has a modernist origami look that I’m really digging.